bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.5.0+20190221  More rework of the phplist update processing 1.4.0+20190214  Rework the phplist update processing
+    1.5.1+20190304  Test whether phplist and work directories are writeable 1.5.0+20190221  More rework of the phplist update processing 1.4.0+20190214  Rework the phplist update processing
     1.3.0+20190205  Add workaround for Exim problem with line starting with dot character